 Bed Bugs (Cimex lectularis) Significance of Control…

-Bed Bugs (Cimex lectularis) are not known to be frequent carriers of disease or blood borne infections like HIV (see article) despite common fears.
-The most significant issue is the unpleasant irritation following their bites.
+Thankfully, bed bugs rarely carry any diseases, and they cannot pass on any blood-borne infections like HIV from one person to another.
+The worst that they can do is cause a sore, itchy mark once they have bitten you.
 The distress that can be caused by a Bed Bug infestation can be extreme with people reluctant to sleep in their beds or homes and in some cases the infestation leads to associated physiological trauma.

 There is evidence to suggest that Bed Bug activity may be partly responsible for the lowering of social standards in areas of infested housing, where some householders are tempted to move away from the area to avoid the trouble and the stigma of the problem.

 Bed Bug Infestations are also potentially devastating to the business and reputation of many hotels, hostels, guest houses, bed and breakfasts and the Hospitality Industry in general.
 In this setting the correct course of action and adequate Staff Training on Bed Bugs (Cimex lectularis) is essential to safe guard businesses.
 There have been many newspaper stories and legal cases in recent years to show the impact of Bedbugs on the Hospitality Industry.

 Call Pest Solutions to Get Rid of That Pest Today..!

 Pest Solutions have local Branches across Scotland, England, Wales and Northern Ireland .
 Our professional local technicians are at hand to visit today.
 Bedbugs (Cimex lectularis%2